talashokr/The-Seekers/README.md

 my idea is a big OLED white board that lots of people can collaborate on to make drawings/art - annie

 I'm keen to develop our family business's website to a professianl one- Fatemeh

+My idea is a monitor/projector glasses, when you wear it, it will reflect the display of your computer/smart phone, and you can use other device such as lazer keyboard to control it anywhere, anytime.